rylew2/portfolio-rylew/content/project/card-game.md

 The backend work included setting up a DB schema that has a `card` table that stores all 52 cards for a deck, with each card having a suit and rank, and a particular status (`Deck`, `Hand`, or `Discarded`).
 There's also a simple `game` table that simply stores the game phase (`In Progress`, `Won`, `Lost`, `Loading`) - this allows multiple games to be stored.
 Along with the standard Django tables, this was all that was needd to represent this game on the backend.

-To get to 3rd normal form, I believe I could have introduced a lookup table for the card status - this would put the status in one place, so it would be easy to rename a status in the future - however, I skipped this normalization step.
+For 3rd normal form, I considered introducing a lookup table for card statuses. - this would put the status in one place, so it would be easy to rename a status in the future - however, I skipped this normalization step.

 Most of the functionality to update the database was contained in `GameQueryService` - which I just quickly turned into a collection of static methods utilizing the Django ORM to query or update data.
 A possible more ergonomic way of arranging this would be to have more of this ORM logic in the model.
 I preferred the clean separation and ease of development a separate service provided.